When is a credit agreement unenforceable?

-A large number of these challenges-around 100-occurred in Manchester some years ago and they were all heard together by way of a test case.
-The court in this case of Carey v HSBC Bank was asked to decide whether, if a borrower requested a copy of the original credit agreement as he is entitled to do and the lender could not provide it, what will happen to the loan.
+For some reason a large number of these challenges-around 100-occurred in Manchester and they were all heard together by way of a test case.
+The court in this recent case of Carey v HSBC Bank were asked to decide whether if a borrower requested a copy of the original credit agreement as he is entitled to do and the lender could not provide it; what will happen to the loan.
 Would it be unenforceable?
-Will there be any other way of satisfying the requirement and if not would there be an ‘ unfair relationship’, which might make the loan agreement unenforceable.
+Will there be any other way of satisfying the requirement and if not would there be an ‘ unfair relationship ‘ which might make the loan agreement unenforceable.

-It therefore seems that many of the promises and hype of the Claims Management Companies had no basis in law.
-Promises that a clearly incurred debt could be wiped out simply because the original agreement is not forthcoming has no basis in law and are only for the gullible.
+It therefore seems that unless the arguments are taken further up the judicial ladder and possibly to Europe, many of the promises and hype of the Claims Management Companies have no basis in law.
+Promises that a clearly incurred debt could be wiped out simply because the original agreement is not forthcoming border had no basis in law and are only for the gullible.
 But that does not answer the question of whether some loans and credit agreements can be unenforceable in their entirety.
 Some are.
 There are other reasons why a loan may be unenforceable.
 In certain circumstances a consumer credit agreement cannot be enforced.
-That is the law, and it is well known and accepted by banks and other lenders.
+That is the law and it is well known and accepted by banks and other lenders.

-The prescribed terms for the purposes of section 61 which are set out in Schedule 6 of the Consumer Credit Act (Agreements) Regulations 1983 state that:
+The prescribed terms for the purposes of section 61 which are set out in Schedule 6 of the Consumer Credit Act (Agreements) Regulations 1983 states that:

-- A document in the prescribed form, itself containing all the prescribed terms and conforming to regulations under section 60(1) is signed in the prescribed manner both by the debtor or hirer and by or on behalf of the creditor or owner; and
+(a) a document in the prescribed form, itself containing all the prescribed terms and conforming to regulations under section 60(1) is signed in the prescribed manner both by the debtor or hirer and by or on behalf of the creditor or owner, and

-- The document embodies all the terms of the agreement, other than implied terms; and
+(b) the document embodies all the terms of the agreement, other than implied terms, and

-- The document is, when presented or sent to the debtor or hirer for signature, in such a state that all its terms are readily legible.
+(c) The document is, when presented or sent to the debtor or hirer for signature, in such a state that all its terms are readily legible

-- A term stating the credit limit or the manner in which it will be determined or that there is no credit limit;
+- a) A term stating the credit limit or the manner in which it will be determined or that there is no credit limit,

-- A term stating the rate of any interest on the credit to be provided under the agreement; and
+- b) A term stating the rate of any interest on the credit to be provided under the agreement and

-- A term stating how the debtor is to discharge his obligations under the agreement to make the repayments, which may be expressed by reference to a combination of any of the following:
+- c) A term stating how the debtor is to discharge his obligations under the agreement to make the repayments, which may be expressed by reference to a combination of any of the following—

 - Number of repayments;

-A lender is obliged to provide a copy of the credit agreement.
+A lender is as we have seen is obliged to provide a copy of the credit agreement.
 The agreement is unenforceable until such time as they provide a copy.
 Once they do so it will become enforceable.
 Irredeemably unenforceable agreements are the ones which breach section 60 or section 65 of the Consumer Credit Act.

 The fact that an agreement may be unenforceable restricts but does not eliminate the lenders rights.
 There are certain things which can still be done even though an agreement cannot be enforced through court action.
 The lender is entitled to do the following: